lief-project/LIEF/doc/sphinx/extended/intro.rst

 To access the extended version, you must **oauth-login** with **GitHub** here: |lief-extended-url|.

-Once logged in, you can download the package of your choice (e.g. LIEF Extended - Python 3.10 for macOS arm64)
+Once logged in, you can download the package of your choice (e.g., LIEF Extended - Python 3.10 for macOS arm64).

 Versioning
 **********

-LIEF extended uses a slightly different versioning scheme compared to the regular LIEF packages.
+LIEF Extended uses a slightly different versioning scheme than regular LIEF packages.

-First off, **every extended package** is based on the current ``main`` branch of LIEF.
+First, **every extended package** is based on the current ``main`` branch of LIEF.
 If you need an (extended) build for a specific commit or tag, please contact |lief-extended-email|.